devfile/registry-operator/CONTRIBUTING.md

 The integration tests for this repository are located under the `tests/integration` folder and contain tests that validate the Operator's functionality when running on an OpenShift cluster.

-To run these tests, run the following commands :
+To run these tests, run the following commands:

 ```bash
 export IMG=<your-built-operator-image>
 make test-integration
 ```

 ### Submitting Pull Request